 Despite their immense size, Robert encourages salespeople to approach companies like Apple as they would any other.
 Understand the product and know your customer—those were the two pillars that supported all successful deals from Robert’s time on the buyer’s side.

-“Through those two pillars, you’re able to gain an effective intersection between the selling company and the buying company, and it’s that intersection that creates a successful sale,” he said.
+“Through those two pillars, you’re able to gain an effective intersection between the enterprise tech selling company and the buying company, and it’s that intersection that creates a successful sale,” he said.
 “That’s what Emissary is doing—providing salespeople with an avenue to gain that customer knowledge.”

 Robert recommends salespeople spend a lot of time on this crucial pre-sales stage.
 When sellers neglect to do their homework, it becomes evident in their dealings.